 How Can I Ensure That Child Support Payments Are Made?

-If you are the custodial parent, you may be relying on child support payments to provide for your child.
+If you are a custodial parent, you may be relying on child support payments to provide for your child.
 It is important to take steps to ensure that the payments are made on time.
 Here are some tips:

 • Keep accurate records of all child support payments received: This will help you keep track of the payments you have received.
 It will also be useful if you need to take legal action to enforce the order.